Derna dam collapses: Dam construction

 The collapsed dams were built under Muammar Gaddafi's government by Yugoslav company Hidrotehnika-Hidroenergetika in the 1970s to control flooding, irrigate agricultural lands and provide water to nearby communities.
 They were described as clay-filled embankment dams with a height of 75 meters (Mansour dam) and 45 meters (Derna dam).
 The Derna (or Belad) dam) dam had a water storage capacity of 1.5 million cubic meters, while the Mansour (or Abu Mansour) dam upstream had a capacity of 22.5 million cubic meters.
 (Note: In contradiction to these references (AP News, hindustantimes, and engineering.com), the graphics in File:ECDM 20230915 FL Libya.pdf and File:ECDM 20230913 FL Libya.pdf both specifically name Monsur as downstream from the Derna Dam; the France24 reference "Libya’s deadly dam..."
-(2023-09-13) and the hidrotehnika reference also have Mansour smaller and downstream (tho' the latter also describes the 'Derna-Bou Mansur road' as 24 km long, implicitly contradicting its table entries); consistently with the refs, at Maps.google.com the 'Wadi Abu Mansour Dam' is shown upstream, visibly larger, and the 'Al-Balad Dam' (described as a weir) downstream and smaller, and OpenStreetMap and MapCarta also show Abu Mansour some miles upstream; the 2024 report by Ashoor and Eladawy also states that the Bou Mansour dam was 15.6km up the wadi.)
+(2023-09-13) and the hidrotehnika reference also have Mansour smaller and downstream (tho' the latter also describes the 'Derna-Bou Mansur road' as 24 km long, implicitly contradicting its table entries); however, consistently with the refs, at Maps.google.com the 'Wadi Abu Mansour Dam' is shown upstream, visibly larger, and the 'Al-Balad Dam' (described as a weir) downstream and smaller, and OpenStreetMap and MapCarta also show Abu Mansour some miles upstream; the 2024 report by Ashoor and Eladawy also states that the Bou Mansour dam was 15.6km up the wadi.)

 Questions have been raised regarding the spillways of the dams in Derna; both operated using the 'Bell-mouth spillway' design.
 (Note: A spillway is a waterway used to dispose of excess flood water from a reservoir after it has been filled to capacity.
 Spillways are provided for all dams and serve as dam safety valves.
 A spillway can be located within the dam's body, at the dam's end, or totally separate from the dam as an independent structure.
 It is critical to provide a sufficient capacity spillway.
 On the other hand, a spillway with insufficient capacity may cause dam overtopping, resulting in serious and permanent damage to the dam or the dam's failure.
 It is possible that the cause of failure is overtopping followed by scour.
 This happens when the spillway is too small (the inflow rate too large) for the spillway to pass the inflow downstream without the water level rising higher and overflowing the dam itself.)